ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

         """
     )

 Each time a pre-synaptic spike occurs, the post-synaptic conductance is increased from ``w*trace``.
 As the baseline of ``trace`` is 1.0 (as defined in ``equations``), this means that a "fresh" synapse will use the full synaptic efficiency.
-However, after each pre-synaptic spike, trace is decreased from ``dec = 0.05``, meaning that the "real" synaptic efficiency can go down to 0.0 (the minimal value of trace) if the pre-synaptic neuron fires too much.
+However, after each pre-synaptic spike, trace is decreased from ``dec = 0.05``, meaning that the "real" synaptic efficiency can go down to 0.0 (the minimal value of trace) if the pre-synaptic neuron fires too often.

 It is important here to restrict ``trace`` to positive values with the flags ``min=0.0``, as it could otherwise transform an excitatory synapse into an inhibitory one...